 While prohibiting the consumption of allergens in the classroom would seem like an easy mitigation of this risk, this approach is not a universally accepted approach.
 Since FAACT’s launch in January 2014, FAACT’s Civil Rights Advocacy Division has assisted over 4,000 families, many of whose main concern was a school refusal to prohibit a student’s allergens from being consumed in the student’s classroom.
 Through FAACT’s advocacy and assistance, many of these families who were facing the challenge of schools failing to exclude their student’s allergens from the classroom were able to receive accommodations requiring food items to be consumed outside of the classroom.
 FAACT, along with these families as well as others in the food allergy community, were concerned that COVID-19 guidance documents for schools that propose the alternative of consuming meals in classrooms could possibly undermine these accommodations.

-In March of this year, the Center for Disease Control and Prevention (“CDC”) released an early version of a school guidance document titled “Interim Guidance for Administrators of U.S. K-12 Schools and Child Care Programs to Plan, Prepare, and Respond to Coronavirus Disease 2019 (COVID-19)”.
+In March of 2020, the Center for Disease Control and Prevention (“CDC”) released an early version of a school guidance document titled “Interim Guidance for Administrators of U.S. K-12 Schools and Child Care Programs to Plan, Prepare, and Respond to Coronavirus Disease 2019 (COVID-19)”.
 On page 9 of this guidance document, it is recommended “[w]hen there is minimal to moderate community transmission” schools “[a]void mixing students in common areas.
 For example, allow students to eat lunch and breakfast in their classrooms rather than mixing in the cafeteria.”
 The guidance document goes on to set out recommendations on how to limit mingling of students if it is not possible to suspend the use of common areas.
 Understandably so, the food allergy community is greatly concerned about the consumptions of meals in the classroom.
 It has been the position of FAACT since its inception that food-free classrooms are ideal and that prohibiting the allergens of a food-allergic student from their classroom is an essential disability accommodation for many students with food allergies.

 FAACT sent a letter to Dr. Robert Redfield, the CDC Director, on May 6, 2020 outlining our concerns about the CDC’s recommendation to consume meals in classrooms.
 The letter outlined the different Federal disability laws that could possibly be violated by restricting the consumption of meals to classrooms.
 The letter went on to outline the potential issues consuming meals in classrooms could pose for students with food allergies, specifically (1) an increased risk of allergen exposure and reactions, (2) increased risk of anxiety in a student with food allergies, and (3) the risk of students with food allergies fixation on the allergens in the classroom instead of being able to pay attention to the educational instruction taking place in the classroom.
 All these scenarios can lead to the denial of a “Free and Appropriate Public Education” (FAPE).
 FAACT requested that the CDC revise the “Interim Guidance” document to address the concerns and safety of students with food allergies in light of the recommendation to consume meals in the classroom.
 One specific request was that the CDC include a provision specifically recognizing that classrooms that contain a child with a known food allergy, especially those receiving accommodations through a 504 plan, IEP, or other accommodation plan, be specifically listed as a specific incidence where it is “not possible to suspend use of common areas”, at least for certain portions of the school’s population (i.e. certain classroom bodies of students).
 This letter to Dr. Redfield was disseminated to FAACT’s email subscribers, our physician database, and was posted on our social media accounts and included in the Civil Rights Advocacy section of FAACT’s website.
 The letter and an accompanying email were also sent to the USDA, school administrators, school nurses, and state officials.